-Michael Hampton has been a lead guitarist, composer and musical director as well as a Rock 'n Roll Hall of fame inductee with the band George Clinton & Parliament Funkadelic since 1974.
+Michael Hampton is a Funk Rock guitarist, composer and musical director and a Rock 'n Roll Hall of fame inductee with the band George Clinton & Parliament Funkadelic in 1997.

-Hampton recalls those early days as if the guitar choose him when he picked up his first guitar in one store near his hometown.
-He started to teach himself picking up various numbers from the radio.
-During junior high school, his musical imagination had been triggered by a guy in his neighbor who turned him onto the electric guitar, then during High school he took lessons from a Jazz guitar player, who taught him technique, from various scales to “ghost noting” which rooted deep into his signature style, simultaneous “melody-chord-speed”.
-This training prepared this determined Kidd for the biggest turning point soon after.
-As Jimi Hendrix, B.B.
-King, Albert King were some of the biggest influence to him, he listened to many different genres of music and players, and then turned them into his own interpretations, which supports his musical versatility and complexity to this day.
+He started to teach himself picking up various numbers from the radio with a guitar given to him when he was 10 years old.
+During high school he took lessons from a Jazz guitar player, who taught him technique, from various scales to ghost noting which rooted deep into his signature style, simultaneous melody-chord-speed.
+This training helped him to establish his musical versatility and complexity to this day.
+While Jimi Hendrix, B.B.
+King, Albert King, Wes Montgomery were some of the biggest influence to him, he was receptive to many different genres and players.

 Content copyright .
 Metaldelic Music All rights reserved.